arknfel/battleship/README.md

 ## Summary

-The main idea of this implementation is the hash-map attribute `occupied_cells` of class `Board`:
+The main idea that drives this implementation is to utilize the hash-map attribute `occupied_cells` of class `Board`:

 ```python
 class Board: